Pipeline YAML Reference#

 Note: The auto_promote_on

-property is deprecated in favor of auto_promote property
+property has been deprecated in favor of the auto_promote property.

-The following pipeline YAML file presents an example use of auto_promote_on
+The following pipeline YAML file shows an example use of auto_promote_on

 and depends on two other pipeline YAML files named p1.yml